Cold molecules in HI 21cm absorbers across redshifts 0.1-4

-Millimeter molecular absorptions are still very rare, at moderate and high redshift: only 10 systems have been found \citep{Combes2008, Dasyra2012, Wiklind2018, Allison2019, Combes2019, Rose2019all}: five are associated absorbing systems, and the remaining five intervening systems, of which 3 are gravitational lenses.
-Here, we report five i.e., two associated and three intervening absorption line detections.
-The two associated systems, \pks\ ($z$ = 1.2111) and \pkss\ ($z$ = 1.2750), are made possible by the high spatial resolution NOEMA follow-up of our IRAM 30-m detection of CO emission, and demonstrate the complexity faced in detecting absorption in the presence of emission.
-Alternatively, it is possible to detect absorption in the high-density tracers, such as HCO$^+$, HCN or HNC, which are not detectable in emission.
-This is indeed the case of the intervening system towards PKS1406-076 ($z$ = 1.27464) reported here.
+Millimeter molecular absorptions are still very rare at moderate and high redshift: only ten systems have been found \citep{Combes2008, Dasyra2012, Wiklind2018, Allison2019, Combes2019, Rose2019all}: five are associated absorbing systems, and the remaining five are intervening systems, of which three are gravitational lenses.
+Here, we report four systems showing absorption line detections, two associated and two intervening.
+The two associated systems, \pks\ ($z$ = 1.2111) and \pkss\ ($z$ = 1.2750), were detected in high-spatial-resolution NOEMA follow-up observations of our IRAM 30m detection of CO emission, and demonstrate the complexity faced in detecting absorption in the presence of emission.
+Alternatively, it is possible to detect absorption in the high-density tracers, such as HCO$^+$, HCN, or HNC, which are not detectable in emission.
+This is indeed the case for the intervening system toward PKS1406-076 ($z$ = 1.27464) reported here.

-The other two intervening detections are towards PKS0201+113 ($z$ = 3.38714) and Q0248+430 (0.05151).
-For PKS0201+113 the 21-cm and H$_2$ (ultraviolet) absorption do not coincide, the peaks are separated by about $\sim$25\,\kms\ \citep[][]{Srianand2012}.
-Interestingly, the 21-cm absorption and CO absorption components coincide rather well i.e., within 5\,\kms (Fig.~\ref{fig:OQ208}), and the latter could be good candidates to constrain the variations of fundamental constants of physics.
-The disparity between H$_2$ and 21-cm/CO absorption line shifts suggest parsec scale structure in the cloud.
-The case of PKS1406-076 is even more intriguing with no overlap between the molecular and 21-cm line absorptions.
-The disparity between the 21-cm and mm molecular absorptions is attributable to complex radio morphology i.e., radio and mm sight lines tracing different media.
+The other two intervening detections are toward PKS0201+113 ($z$ = 3.38714) and Q0248+430 (0.05151) \citep{Combes2019}.
+For PKS0201+113, the 21cm and H$_2$ (ultraviolet) absorption components do not coincide; the peaks are separated by about $\sim$25\,\kms\ \citep[][]{Srianand2012}.
+Interestingly, the 21cm absorption and CO absorption components coincide rather well (i.e., within 5\,\kms; Fig.~\ref{fig:OQ208}), and the latter could be good candidates with which to constrain the variations of fundamental constants of physics.
+The disparity between H$_2$ and 21cm/CO absorption line shifts suggests parsec-scale structure in the cloud.
+The case of PKS1406-076 is even more intriguing, with no overlap between the molecular and 21cm line absorptions.
+The disparity between the 21cm and mm molecular absorptions is attributable to complex radio morphology; that is, radio and mm sight lines tracing different media.